Priyansh-100/WeatherVerse/README.md

 # WeatherVerse

-## Weather Data Fetching Tool with City Name Lookup
+## Weather Forecating Tool with City Name Lookup

 This Python application allows you to fetch and display weather data for a specified city or coordinates using the Open-Meteo API.
 The tool includes a Tkinter-based GUI for user input, allowing you to either enter the city name or coordinates to retrieve weather data.